spellshape/cli/docs/docs/02-guide/06-ibc.md

 The IBC relayer lets you connect between sets of IBC-enabled chains.
-This tutorial teaches you how to create two blockchains and then start and use the relayer with Ignite CLI to connect two blockchains.
+This tutorial teaches you how to create two blockchains and then start and use the relayer with Spellshape CLI to connect two blockchains.

 This tutorial covers essentials like modules, IBC packets, relayer, and the lifecycle of packets routed through IBC.